Self-bound droplets in quasi-two-dimensional dipolar condensates: Introduction

 Quantum droplets of atomic Bose-Einstein condensates have attracted tremendous interests recently~\cite{Rosensweig,singledropDy,singledropEr,2drop2d,Errico,2drop3d,Burchianti}.
 Extensive experiments have been devoted to studying their fascinating properties such as soliton to droplet crossover~\cite{2dropsoli-drop}, supersolid states~\cite{supersolid1,supersolid2,supersolid3}, collective excitation~\cite{excitation3,tanzi2019}, Goldstone mode~\cite{goldstone}, and collision dynamics~\cite{2dropcoll}.
 Theoretically, because droplets are found in the mean-field collapse regime, understanding their stabilization mechanism is of fundamental importance.
 Currently, it is widely accepted that self-bound droplets are stablized by quantum fluctuations~\cite{dipolarTh1,dipolarTh2,dipolarTh3,twocomponentTh}.
 In the weak interaction regime, quantum fluctuation can be incorporated into the Gross-Pitaevskii equation through the Lee-Huang-Yang correction~\cite{LHY} and leads to the extended Gross-Pitaevskii equation (EGPE)~\cite{manydropDy,SantosLHY,twocomponentTh}.
 Although the EGPE provided satisfactory explanations to some experiments, there are still discrepancies between the predictions from EGPE and experiments~\cite{beyondQF,2drop2d}.

 Theories beyond EGPE, such as quantum Monte Carlo method~\cite{saitoMC,macia,Cinti,supersolid4,unidrop2,beyondQF} and time-dependent Hatree-Fock-Bogoliubov equations~\cite{TDHFB}, are employed to study the properties of the self-bound droplets.
 Higher order corrections to the EGPE have also been developed~\cite{pairHu2,BYQFdrop2,Yindipdrop}.
-In particular, we systematically studied the self-bound droplets of dipolar and binary condensates~\cite{dipdrop2020,bindrop2021} using the Gaussian state theory (GST)~\cite{Shi2018,Tommaso}, a generalization to the conventional coherent-state-based mean-field theory.
+In particular, we systematically studied the self-bound droplets of dipolar and binary condensates~\cite{dipdrop2020,bindrop2022} using the Gaussian state theory (GST)~\cite{Shi2018,Tommaso}, a generalization to the conventional coherent-state-based mean-field theory.
 In GST, quantum fluctuation is inherently included in the many-body wave function and is treated self-consistently.
 Compared to the well-known Hartree-Fock-Bogoliubov theory, this feature makes it particularly convenient for characterizing the quantum states of a condensate.
 In addition, GST circumvents the difficulty in the Hartree-Fock-Bogoliubov theory by producing the gapless excitation spectrum of condensates, as required by Goldstone theorem for the U(1) symmetry breaking~\cite{Tommaso,Shi2019,gstgeometry}.

-When applied to study the ground-state properties of a trapped condensate with $s$-wave attraction, the GST showed that the ground state of the system is a macroscopic single-mode squeezed vacuum state (SVS)~\cite{Shi2019}, in contrast to the commonly believed coherent state (CS).
-Physically, this can be understood by noting that the interaction energy for SVS contains contributions from the Hartree, Fock, and pairing terms, as compared to the single Hartree term for CS.
-Energetically, the SVS is more favorable when the $s$-wave scattering length is negative.
+When applied to study the ground-state properties of a trapped condensate with $s$-wave attraction, the GST showed that the ground state of the system is a macroscopic single-mode squeezed vacuum state (SVS)~\cite{Shi2019}, in contrast to the commonly believed coherent state.
+Physically, this can be understood by noting that the interaction energy for SVS contains contributions from the Hartree, Fock, and pairing terms, as compared to the single Hartree term for a coherent state.
+Therefore, SVS is energetically favorable when the $s$-wave scattering length is negative.
+In the absence of the three-body repulsion, the two-body attraction is balanced by the kinetic energy such that a condensate of SVS can only sustain a small number of atoms before it undergoes a collapse~\cite{Shi2019}.